 Pictured are the bases for: chocolate, strawberry, and sugar-free caramel egg creams.

 Fill each glass the rest of the way with cold club soda or seltzer water.

-- 2 Tablespoons Chocolate Syrup can also use Strawberry or syrup of your choice
+- 2 tablespoons syrup of your choice

-- 1/3 Cup whole milk
+- 1/3 cup whole milk

 - Pour syrup into the bottom of a tall glass.2 tablespoons syrup of your choice

 - Add in club soda slowly, leaving room for it to fizz at the top.3/4-1 cup cold club soda or seltzer water

 - Insert a straw and enjoy!